Romain-P/Guinness-Bot/README.md

 I tried to get involved in the general design of the bot.
 I wanted to make possible the implementation of new game features without polluting the code of the core, and also make possible to edit some behaviour without recompiling the bot. --on the fly
 So it is possible to write `kotlin-script` using the [bot-api](https://github.com/Romain-P/Guinness-Bot/tree/master/guinness-bot/guinness-api/src/main/kotlin/com/guinness/api)

+Scripts are loaded when the application starts and must be located where the executable of the bot is, in the folder `scripts`.
+Here is the folder: [click-me](https://github.com/Romain-P/Guinness-Bot/tree/master/guinness-bot/scripts)

 A script looks like the following code:
 ```kotlin